 On 13 November 2012 the directors of MMI "triggered" MMI's Scheme of Arrangement under section 425 of the Companies Act 1985 (now section 899 of the Companies Act 2006).
-The Scheme administrator advised that a Levy of between 9.5% and 28% is required to achieve a projected solvent "run-off".
-The initial Levy rate of 15% (£156k) was settled in 2013-14.
+The Scheme administrator set an initial Levy rate of 15% on claims paid by MMI exceeding in aggregate £50,000.
+The initial Levy payment was made in 2013-14.
+A provision of £28k is included in note 24 as 15% of outstanding estimates provided by the Scheme administrator.
+The Scheme administrator advised that the initial levy rate may change and the contingent liability is noted to incorporate any increase in the levy above 15%.